milesstanfield/ng2mean/README.md

 # Configure index.html file
-Remove current cli-generated index.html and download a new one in the public folder
+This will remove current cli-generated index.html and download a new one in the public folder
 ```
 rm src/index.html
 curl -o public/index.html https://raw.githubusercontent.com/milesstanfield/ng2mean/master/public/index.html
 ```
-Download & execute script to automatically format the new index.html based upon your app name and specifications.
-Then remove the script.
+This will download & execute script to automatically format the new index.html based upon your app name and specifications.
+Then it will remove the script.
 ```
 curl -o config.index.js https://raw.githubusercontent.com/milesstanfield/ng2mean/master/bin/config.index.js
 node config.index.js && rm config.index.js